bossley9/nvim/README.md

 manually**.
 Coc is the best alternative for auto completion, auto imports, defintions, tag searching, etc for Typescript.

-> I couldn't find a good way to automate this process.
+> I couldn't find a good way to automate this process, but it's better that this must be
+> done manually.
+All extensions are language-specific plugins, and it's better to provide a
+> bloat-free "opt-in" alternative rather than a bloated "opt-out" editor.

 You can install Coc extensions with the command `:CocInstall extName`.
 Below are a list of extensions I always install: